Kyllingene/kyllingene.github.io/content/essays/rust-oop-primer/essay.md

 ```

 In this example, we create a base `Animal` class from which we derive `Cow`.
+If you don't recognize this pattern, then this article probably isn't for you.
-This is probably familiar to you, and should be a good starting point to
+For those who do, it should be a good jumping-off point.
-demonstrate how Rust does things differently.

 *Note:* I find that many people don't grok a technical discussion of the
-differences or how you would do things, so I won't be getting into the weeds
+differences, so I won't be getting into the weeds over why things are how they
-over why things are how they are, or why you should prefer composition over
+are, or why you should prefer composition over inheritance.
+This will strictly
-inheritance.
-This will strictly focus on a practical example of translating one
-to the other.
+focus on a practical example of translating one to the other.

 There are two main ways you can accomplish different types with a unified
 interface: traits, and enums.